Can anyone beat Harden to the 2018 MVP Award?

 Sportsbooks and gamblers taking note

 So is the MVP award Harden’s for the taking?
-He has certainly returned to the position of hot favorite, with bookmakers offering odds of around 1/3 on.
-But nothing is guaranteed in sport, and those thinking outside the box and willing to stake their money on their convictions could still get the last laugh.
+He has certainly returned to the position of hot favorite, with bookmakers offering odds of around 1/3.
+But nothing is guaranteed in sports, and those thinking outside the box and willing to stake their money on their convictions could still get the last laugh.
 Here are the other main contenders.

 When Harden’s injury hit the headlines, there was a brief period when James became the favorite to scoop the MVP award.
 He remains the one player who has a real chance of still snatching it.
 James recently became the seventh and youngest player in NBA history to hit the 30,000 career points milestone, and at the same time, the Cavs have turned around their early January losing streak and got back into winning ways.
 Anything is possible, and bookmakers are quoting James at 3/1 for the MVP.

 The Greek superstar exemplifies everything that is good about sports.
 While his talent on the court is undeniable, it is the impact he has had on fans, particularly in the Greek community, that has been so wonderful to see.
 The Milwaukee Bucks have had a so-so season, that would have been far worse without Antetokounmpo’s star quality.
 The bookmakers are quoting 14/1, and realistically, the MVP title is unlikely this year, but he is still just 23, and his time will come.